Charles E W Bean, Diaries, AWM38 3DRL 606/45/1 - June 1916 - Part 4

 thick on top & about 9 feet

-deep - & below it was the
+deep - & below it were the

-duckboards exactly / same
+duck boards exactly / same

 as ours; but you cd see